Chart Color Schemes

 Murwillumbah has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified seven projects likely to impact the area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified seven projects likely affecting the region.
 Notable ones are Murwillumbah Depot, Quarry Business Park, Industry Central Land Swap, and Hundred Hills Estate.
-The following details those expected to be most relevant.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.